ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ed by the world, but have the approval of
 your conscience.
 t Do the best you can where you are;
-and when that is done you wil
+and when that is done you will
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wvu:batch_wvu_laird_ver01:data:sn84026826:00414187134:1869112601:0568/pct:30.440039,85.113541,12.769987,8.760863/!600,600/0/default.jpg"/>
 </td>